mstocco/mariostoc.co/content/traininglog/20221106-challenge2023-33weeksout.md

 ### NOTES
 Total Time: **52 Minutes**  &nbsp; Run: **8 km**

+Did some "Jane Fondas" along with the dead bugs before heading out the door.

 Windy and cold but the sun was out long enough to get rid of the snow.

-All comfortable running for a slightly different loop north of _Panama Flats_; practically the same route as [Saturday](challenge2023-34weeksout?sat) and my right ankle felt a bit better this afternoon.
+Walked for a bit before some comfortable running.
+A slightly different loop north of _Panama Flats_; practically the same route as [Saturday](challenge2023-34weeksout?sat) and my right ankle felt better this afternoon.

 Had another dog incident on the trail again today; I think I will try a different time of the day next.

 <!---->
 ## WEDNESDAY NOV 9 ☀️